Pelanggan yang kami cintai! Salam sejahtera.

 9.14.
 Seaweed production in Natuna Regency

 9.15.
-The volume and value of seafood exports by type of commodity
+The volume and value of seafood exports by type of

 9.16.
 Value added for seaweed farmers